Political positions of Noam Chomsky: Views on Marxism

 Chomsky is critical of Marxism's dogmatic strains, and the idea of Marxism itself, but still appreciates Marx's contributions to political thought.
-Unlike some anarchists, Chomsky does not consider Bolshevism "Marxism in practice", but he does recognize that Marx was a complicated figure who had conflicting ideas; while he acknowledges the latent authoritarianism in Marx he also points to the libertarian strains which developed into the council communism of Rosa Luxemburg and Pannekoek.
+Chomsky does not consider Bolshevism "Marxism in practice", but he does recognize that Marx was a complicated figure who had conflicting ideas; while he acknowledges the latent authoritarianism in Marx he also points to the libertarian strains which developed into the council communism of Rosa Luxemburg and Anton Pannekoek.
 His commitment to libertarian socialism however has led him to characterize himself as an anarchist with radical Marxist leanings.

 Views on anarchism

 In practice Chomsky has tended to emphasize the philosophical tendency of anarchism to criticize all forms of illegitimate authority.
 He has been reticent about theorizing an anarchist society in detail, although he has outlined its likely value systems and institutional framework in broad terms.
 According to Chomsky, the variety of anarchism which he favors is: